Visiting Old Parliament House

 Visitors can experience an atmosphere steeped in history, revisit dramatic events and enjoy the 1920s architecture and fine design.
 The museum offers an exciting program of exhibitions and engaging activities which explain how the building, its spaces and objects connect us with Australian democracy.

-- Limited short stay parking is available throughout the Parliamentary Triangle.
+- Limited short stay parking is available throughout the Parliamentary Triangle, including around Old Parliament House.

 To preserve the heritage coverings and furniture of the building we ask visitors to cloak large backpacks, umbrellas, camera tripods, food and drink.
 Cloaking is available upon entry at Reception.

-Visitor Services staff are able book taxis upon request at the Reception desk.
+Visitor Services staff are able to book taxis upon request at the Reception desk.

 Courtesy strollers and wheelchairs